portrai-io/SuperST/README.md

 <br>

 Note that Python=3.8, protobuf <= 3.20 and tensorflow=2 are required or preferred for SuperST.
 Also, it is recommended to install tensorflow and keras at first due to dependencies.
-Additionally, if there's a version conflict with numpy and other packages, you should execute the following command:
+Additionally, if there's a version conflict with numpy and other packages, you should execute the following command (may take a long time):

 - `conda env create -f superst.yml`